Currently in :

 Child tax credit

 Having a kid is expensive.
 So if you have qualifying dependents, you may be eligible for the Child Tax Credit.
-In 2021, the federal government expanded the Child Tax Credit to offer greater support to Americans with children, but it is expected in 2022 to revert back to providing taxpayers with a credit amount of $2,000 for each dependent 17 years or younger.
+In 2021, the federal government expanded the Child Tax Credit to offer greater support to Americans with children, but it reverted back to providing taxpayers with a credit amount of $2,000 for each dependent 17 years or younger from 2022.

 What does itemizing deductions mean?